dimicoding/ClayCafe/MARKETING.md

 In my market research conducted in Cologne, I identified Pottery Art Cafe (website: https://www.pottery-art-cafe.de/) as a notable pottery business.
 To further enhance my marketing strategies, I am conducting a comprehensive analysis of other pottery-related businesses, studios, workshops, and ecommerce stores in the area.
 This research will help me understand the competition, target audience, pricing, and marketing channels.
 By leveraging this valuable information, I aim to position my pottery ecommerce shop, Claycafe, effectively and become the preferred choice for pottery enthusiasts in Cologne.

+## SEO Improvements
+**Meta tags**
+- Meta tags have been added to the base.html file's tags. meta="description" and meta="kewywords" **Creating a Sitemap**
+- A sitemap has been made and put in the main folder of the website.
+It lists the important pages like the homepage, categories, products, and blog posts.
+This helps search engines find and understand the website's content better, making it more visible and easier to discover.
+**Creating a robots.txt file**
+- A robots.txt file has been created and placed in the main folder of the website.
+It tells search engines which pages they should look at and which ones they should ignore.
+This helps control which parts of the website search engines can access, making sure the website appears correctly in search results.

 ## Marketing Strategies

 **What do your users need?**